 How can governments create a better future?

-Let’s take Southern Europe, which has had a complete market failure, accompanied by a spike in unemployment.
-Nobel Laureate Sir Christopher A. Pissarides believes the policy that tipped the region into crisis is similar to the one that led to the Great Depression.
+Southern Europe has experienced complete market failure, accompanied by a spike in unemployment.
+Nobel Laureate Sir Christopher A. Pissarides believes that austerity policies have tipped the region into a crisis similar to the one that led to the Great Depression.